Female Incontinence Overview

 - Uroflowmetry– Measures urine volume voided over a period of time and can be used to determine the severity of any blockage or obstruction.

-If you are found to have urinary incontinence, your doctor might suggest a variety of treatment options.
+If you are found to have female urinary incontinence, your doctor might suggest a variety of bladder control treatment options.
 Here is a brief list of some of the treatments available, both surgical and non-surgical.

 The information provided on this website is not intended to be a substitute for a thorough discussion with Dr. Allen about which treatment option for female incontinence, should you need one, is best for you, including surgical treatment.
 There are risks associated with any surgical procedure and individual results may vary.
 Surgery may not be appropriate for every individual.
 If you believe you are in need of any advice or treatment for urinary incontinence, consult with a qualified physician, like Dr. Allen, about treatment options that may be appropriate for your medical condition.

-- Timed Voiding- Making it a point to use the bathroom at regular timed intervals to gain control of the time between scheduled trips
+- Timed noiding- Making it a point to use the bathroom at regular timed intervals to gain control of the time between scheduled trips

 - Decrease intake of diuretics like coffee, tea, and alcohol